mjaroszewski1979/quant-catalog/README.md

 ## Quant Catalog
-### This is a Python application powered by Django and its Object-Relational Mapper to provide convenient access to stored data.
-In fact, Django's ORM is just a pythonical way to create SQL to query and manipulate your database and get results in a pythonic fashion.
-In this particular case users are able to view different trading strategies and related financial markets.
-After completing the registration subscribers can login and are now able to create their own investment strategy.
-To delete records from the database users need to be added to special group and granted permissions by the website administrator.
+### This is a Python-based application designed for quantitative finance enthusiasts and professionals.
+This repository includes a collection of trading algorithms and data analysis tools, built using the Django framework and various financial data sources.
+The project aims to provide users with robust tools for backtesting and analyzing trading strategies.

 --------------------------------------------------

-### Features:
+### Features
 * Working with template inheritance mechanism to build a base “skeleton” template that contains all the common elements and defines blocks that child templates can override
 * Inserting images with dynamic path by utilizing built-in 'add' filter designed to format template variables
 * Taking full advantage of Django's built-in features like cross-site request forgery protection to ensure safe data transfer in web forms to a database